iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 \end{aligned}
 $$

 since the variable $v$ is free, we can set the variable $v' = v + \delta$ to accommodate the changes in the flow.
 Take note that $M \mathbf 1_P = \e_1 - \e_n$ by the fact that $\mathbf 1_P$ represents a s-t path on the graph, and $M$ is the incidence matrix.
 Furthermore, the new changes to the vector must keep its feasibility, and that is the condition that $l \le x + \mathbf 1_P \le u$ comes into the picture.
 This feasibility conditions will construct the residual graph for the network flow problem.
+We skip the details here and it's left as an exercise for the readers.

 ---